ryrob30/mobile-services.en/help/android/phonegap/phonegap.md

 To enable in-app messaging:

-Update [!DNL AndroidManifest.xml] to declare the full screen activity and enable the Message Notification Handler:
+Update AndroidManifest.xml to declare the full screen activity and enable the Message Notification Handler:

 ```java
 <activity